 Anchor Technique: Incision is made around the areola, vertically down from the breast crease and horizontally along the crease (See above image)

-- The new location for the nipple is defined.
+- Then the new location for the nipple is defined.

-- Excess skin is removed and the nipple and the areola are moved to a higher position.
+- Furthermore, this technique will remove the excess skin.
+Then the nipple and the areola are going to move to a higher position.

 - The skin surrounding the areola is then brought down and together to reshape the breast.